Dependencies and Sequencing in Project Scheduling

 Every project manager has encountered the challenge of building a schedule that reflects reality rather than wishful thinking.
 The difference between a schedule that teams can actually execute and one that collapses at first contact often comes down to how well you've modeled dependencies and sequenced activities.
 Understanding these relationships isn't just about drawing arrows between boxes on a Gantt chart—it's about capturing the true logic of how work must flow through your project.

-For PMP candidates preparing under the July 2026 examination update, dependencies and sequencing remain foundational concepts tested across the Process domain (41% of exam questions).
+For PMP candidates preparing under the July 2026 examination update, dependencies and sequencing remain foundational concepts tested across the Process domain (41% of exam weight).
 While PMBOK 8th Edition emphasizes principles over prescriptive processes, the mechanics of schedule development still demand precision.
 Whether you're working in a predictive, agile, or hybrid environment, you'll need to demonstrate mastery of dependency types, sequencing logic, and the relationship between schedule constraints and project outcomes.

 Understanding the Four Types of Dependencies